andre-batista/Microwave-Imaging/README.md

 ***

-This is my repository of codes for microwave imaging.
-Currently, it only contains a Quadratic Programming approach.
-But I intend to develop new methodologies and make them available here.
+This is my repository of codes for my research in microwave imaging.
+Currently, it contains:

-* The files with results of experiments with breast phantoms were not uploaded since they are +100 MB .mat files (GitHub restrictions).
-So you must run the code in order to check them.
-Or you can e-mail me.
+1. [**A Quadratic Programming Approach for Microwave Imaging**](https://ieeexplore.ieee.org/abstract/document/9362200): The MATLAB codes implemented to run the experiments for the published paper.
-* You must install Gurobi Optimizer in order to run the algorithm.
+2. **eispy2d**: the open-source Python library for development and comparison of algorithms in electromagnetic inverse scattering

+For any further information, you may e-mail me.
 More information will be provided later.